 Grief Counseling Techniques

-Once circumstances surrounding the loss are successfully established, the subsequent step is to manoeuvre towards specific grief counselling techniques, which includes::
+Once circumstances surrounding the loss are successfully established, the subsequent step is to manoeuvre towards specific grief counselling and grief therapy techniques., which includes:

 - Let them talk about the deceased – a grief counsellor should encourage the grieving person to talk about the deceased’s life in a safe space.
 Let them talk about the person, what they looked like, what were their hobbies?